fghaas/froscon2020/markdown/chat.md

-It should be self-evident why this is better than naked pings, but if to you it is not, then please read [Naked Pings](https://blogs.gnome.org/markmc/2014/02/20/naked-pings/), courtesy of Alan Jackson and Mark McLoughlin.
+It should be self-evident why this is better than naked pings, but if to you it is not, then please read [Naked Pings](https://blogs.gnome.org/markmc/2014/02/20/naked-pings/), courtesy of Adam Jackson and Mark McLoughlin.